Create API Tools

 5. Write Tool Description

-In the "Tool Description" field, users can provide a clear and detailed tool description.
+In the "Tool Description" field, users can provide a clear and detailed tool explanation.

 Importance: A good description helps the AI assistant more accurately understand: